ADGEfficiency/dsr-rl/PITCHME.md

 $$ \mathbf{E} [f(x)] = \sum p(x) \cdot f(x) $$

-The important thing about expectations is that they **allow us to approximate by sampling**
+Expectations **allow us to approximate by sampling**

-i.e. if we want to approximate the average time it takes us to get to work
+- i.e. if we want to approximate the average time it takes us to get to work

-we can measure how long it takes us for a week and get an approximation by averaging each of those days
+- we can measure how long it takes us for a week and get an approximation by averaging each of those days

 ---
 ### Conditionals